 Broccoli is still in season since January.
 It’s full of vitamin C and perfect for wiping out any lingering winter colds!

-These little vegetables are much more flavorful than they look.
+These little vegetables are much more flavorful than they look – and they’re perfect March seasonal produce.
 Hands down the best way to eat them is roasted with some garlic powder sprinkle on top.
 But they are also great steamed in the Instant Pot!
 Read more about the benefits in the February Produce Guide.

 - Easy Roasted Broccoli (sub sliced Brussels sprouts!)